ScrollPrize/scrollprize-website/docs/20_community_projects.md

 There are two major avenues people have been pursuing for detecting ink in the scrolls.

 1. **Fragment-based.** Training ML models on fragments, then running them on scroll segments.
 This is the method we originally envisioned, and created some prizes around, like the [Ink Detection prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/).
+Resulted in Youssef’s [First Letters Prize](firstletters) results.
 2. **Crackle-based.** Searching the scrolls for the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer.
+Resulted in Luke’s [First Letters Prize](firstletters) results.

 ### What are people working on?